TIMELINE

 Source: Barry Paris, Audrey Hepburn, 1996, Penguin Publishing Group; Mark Shaw, Audrey Hepburn, Many sided Charmer, December 7th, 1953, LIFE.

-14th – Audrey moved to New York to start Ondine rehearsals.
+14th – Audrey moves to New York to start Ondine rehearsals.

 Source: Pauline Swanson, Knee-Deep in Stardust, April 1954, Photoplay.